 Check the Battery

-If the battery doesn't fully power the smoke detector, it can't function properly.
+If the battery doesn't fully power the smoke alarm, it can't function properly.
 A consistent beep that happens every 30 to 60 seconds may be a sign the battery is dying.
 If you notice an inconsistent sound, check the battery to make sure it's installed correctly and that the connector is secure.
 Something obstructing the battery can also cause an issue.
 Make sure the battery has full contact.

-Dirty Sensing Chamber
+Clean the Sensing Chamber

-Hardwired smoke detectors may need a power reset to stop the beeping, even if you replace the backup battery.
-Hit the reset button to see if the detector simply needs to reset.
+Hardwired smoke alarms may need a power reset to stop the beeping, even if you replace the backup battery.
+Hit the reset button to see if the alarm simply needs to reset.
 You can also shut off the power to the unit to reset it.
 Turn off the power to the unit by switching off the corresponding breaker in the circuit box.
 Leave the power off for a minute or two.
 When you flip the power back on, listen for additional beeping.
 The simple reset may be enough to cure the beeping.
 Press the test button after resetting to make sure everything is working correctly.

 Shelley Frost combines her love of DIY and writing in her freelance career.
 She has first-hand experience with tiling, painting, refinishing hardwood floors, installing lighting, roofing and many other home improvement projects.
 She keeps her DIY skills fresh with regular projects around the house and extensive writing work on the topic.